 Top 4 benefits

-1. Open your work on any laptop or PC
+1. Open files from any laptop or PC

 2. Say goodbye to version control

-3. Buy more as your family photos multiply
+3. Add more space as your needs grow

 What about smartphone back-up?